Himhawkins/Utility/Turn-Off-Display/README.md

 Sample Usage: In Elementary OS, when the settings menu is unable to switch off the primary display, the script can force turn off the monitor.

-To run, give permission to executable:
+To run, give permission to executable :
 ```
  chmod +x TurnOff.sh
 ```